BeanstalkFarms/Beanstalk-Landing/content/posts/beanstalk-community-multisig.md

 - Review Github MR change log (naming or other small nits)
 - Review constants (contract addresses, numbers) in new contracts

-Once signers have verified the transaction, they shall submit and sign a [verified etherscan message](https://info.etherscan.com/verify-signature-tool/) and distribute the public verification link to the BCM.
+Once Signers have verified the transaction, they shall submit and sign a [verified etherscan message](https://info.etherscan.com/verify-signature-tool/) and distribute the public verification link to the BCM.

 #### Problems During Verification
 The BCM will never submit a transaction that was misrepresented on Snapshot.

-In the case that any signer during the verification process determines that a MR does not accurately represent the BIP, that signer will submit a verified etherscan message indicating as such with context on the issue.
+In the case that any Signer during the verification process determines that a MR does not accurately represent the BIP, that Signer will submit a verified etherscan message indicating as such with context on the issue.
 At that point, the BCM will not submit the transaction unless it is determined that the Signer is "rogue" and is attempting to censor the BIP.
 In the case the other Signers determine that one or more Signers is rogue, they will submit a verified etherscan message indicating as such.
 At that point all present key holders shall submit a new verified etherscan message to cancel the original transaction.

 The BCM will notify the community via Discord and work with the proposer to resolve the issue in the MR. Once resolved, a new BIP will be proposed on Snapshot with its associated transaction.